GabrielTellez/langesim/_sources/installation.rst.txt

 Installation
 ============

-Langesim is available on PyPi and can be installed with pip.
+Langesim is available on PyPI and can be installed with pip.
 To install the package, create a virtual environment (see below), activate it, then install with pip:

     .. code-block:: console